MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-set-up-sharepoint-online.md

 32. Navigate to **Settings** > **Solutions**
 33. Import the solution (zipped file in Step 8).
 34. Publish all customizations.
-35. Verify that any of the issues associated with the corrupted FetchXML or LayoutXML are resolved.
+35. Verify that any of the issues associated with the malformed FetchXML or LayoutXML are resolved.
 For example, verify that Document associated grid displays in all the required SharePoint documents.

 ## Validate and fix SharePoint site URLs